About NorthLink WA

 How high will the noise walls be?

-The height of the noise walls start at 2.4 m and will vary along the alignment depending on the distance between residential properties and the highway, and the location of the properties in relation to the new road levels.
+The height of the noise walls start at 2.4 m and vary along the alignment depending on the distance between residential properties and the highway, and the location of the properties in relation to the new road levels.
 The noise walls have been designed to reduce the impact of noise levels predicted on the highway up to 2040.

 What is a screen wall?